- Kingland Platform

 The Scholar's current abilities to detect content formats, classify languages used throughout documents, extract out isolated text and classify what type of text it is, and execute any pre-processing such as OCR, text isolation and table isolation, has improved how others see the AI team's baby.

-Stay tuned for a look back at the final persona of the Kingland Text Analytics Suite - The CEO - next month.
+Stay tuned for a look back at the final persona of the Kingland Text Analytics Platform Suite - The CEO - next month.